YARP

 yarpdev --device fakeFrameGrabber

-yarpdev --device fakeFrameGrabber --width 640 --height 480 --name /test
+yarpdev --device fakeFrameGrabber --width 640 --height 480

-yarpdev --device fakeFrameGrabber --verbose
+yarpdev --device fakeFrameGrabber --help

 You can also write the parameters in a .ini file a load it from command line.
 For example, you create a grabber_test.ini file with the following text: